Discover What You Can Do with School Psychology

 Program Highlights

-- Specialized coursework with an emphasis on developmental assessment, early learning, and counseling skills
+- Specialized Coursework: Dive deep into developmental assessment, early learning, and counseling skills.

 Use the Request Information form to receive a program summary and learn more about the Master of Science (M.S.Ed) and Educational Specialist (Ed.S) in School Psychology.